JDoelger/InfluenzaFitnessInference/notes/notes.md

 (example plots for one simulated data set, parameter explorations)
 - wrote down some things to discuss with A and M in next meeting

-# log April 23 (manuscript outline)
+# log April 27 (manuscript outline)
+- Arup and Mehran are fine with figures that I have so far, want to wrap up study
+- added inference performance and error measure definitions on rocketbook page

 # To Do :

-[x] slightly modify discussion of MPL emphasizing disussed important points

-[x] remove mean(std) from fitness dist plot

-[x] submit simulation to sweep sequence length L=[5, 10, 20, 30, 50, 100]

-[x] vary sampling size and inf_end for inference param exploration (sensitivity analysis)
+[ ] write complete first manuscript draft and send to A and M

+[ ] tidy up code for figures -> write functions

 [ ] do replicate simulations (with different RNG seeds) to get robust inference performance (see Fig. 2 in Barton paper who did 100 replicate simus and calculated mean AUC)